prjemian/spec2nexus/docs/source/how_to_write_plugin.rst

 the function that matches for a particular control line key.
 Override the handler's :meth:`match_key` method.
 For more details, see the section :ref:`custom_key_match_function`.

+.. note:: The ``six`` package is used to make our plugins run with either Python 2.7 or Python 3.5+.

 Example for **#U** control line
 *******************************